netsurf-browser/netsurf/docs/implementing-new-frontend.md

 `netsurf_register()`.
 It should be noted that the approach taken here and in most frontends is to have a source module for each operation table.
-The header for each module exposes just the pointer to the indivial operation set, this allows for all the operation functions to be static to their module and hence helps reduce global symbol usage.
+The header for each module exposes just the pointer to the individual operation set, this allows for all the operation functions to be static to their module and hence helps reduce global symbol usage.

 ### Frontend specific initialisation

-Her it is implemented in `nsfltk_init()` this function performs all the operations specific to the frontend which must be initialised before netsurf itself.
+Her it is implemented in `nsfltk_init()` this function performs all the operations specific to the frontend which must be initialised before NetSurf itself.
 In some toolkits this would require calling the toolkit initialisation (e.g. `gtk_init()`).

-It is nessesary to initialise netsurf logging and user options at this point.
+It is necessary to initialise NetSurf logging and user options at this point.
 A more fully featured implementation would also initialise the message translation system here.

-### Netsurf initialisation
+### NetSurf initialisation

 This is simply the call to `netsurf_init()` from this point the browser is fully operational and operations can and will be called.